 For all annual periods of our operating history we have experienced net losses.
-We generated a net loss of approximately \$1.44 million during the three-month period ended May 31, 2022 and net losses of approximately \$4.9 million, \$4.3 million and \$3.0 million for the years ended February 28, 2022, 2021 and 2020, respectively.
-At May 31, 2022 and February 28, 2022, we had an accumulated deficit of approximately \$18.6 million and \$17.1 million, respectively.
+We generated a net loss of approximately \$1.26 million during the three-month period ended May 31, 2023 and net losses of approximately \$7.5 million, \$4.9 million and \$4.3 million for the years ended February 28, 2023, 2022 and 2021, respectively.
+At May 31, 2023 and February 28, 2023, we had an accumulated deficit of approximately \$25.9 million and \$24.7 million, respectively.
 We have not achieved profitability, and we may not realize sufficient revenue to achieve profitability in future periods.
 Our expenses will likely increase in the future as we develop and launch new offerings and platform features, expand in existing and new markets, increase our sales and marketing efforts and continue to invest in our platform.
 These efforts may be more costly than we expect and may not result in increased revenue or growth in our business.
 If we are unable to generate adequate revenue growth and manage our expenses, we may continue to incur significant losses in the future and may not be able to achieve or maintain profitability.

-If we fail to effectively manage our growth, our business, financial condition and results of operations could be adversely affected.
+If we fail to effectively manage our growth, our business, financial condition and results of operations could be adversely effected.